Wi-Fi, Technology, and Gaming Frequently Asked Questions

 To connect to the UALR-Guest network using laptops, tablets, smartphones, and other compatible wireless devices:

-4. Register a temporary guest account using your non @ualr.edu email address and your phone number.
-Your phone must be able to receive SMS / text messages to use UALR-Guest.
+- Register a temporary 24-hour guest account using your non @ualr.edu email address.
+Your phone must be able to receive e-mail messages to use UALR-Guest.

-5. After you complete your registration, the system will send your phone a SMS text message code.
+- After you complete your registration, the system will email you a username and password with instructions.

-6. Return to the UALR-Guest login screen and enter your e-mail address as your username and enter the SMS code you received on your phone as your password.
+- Return to the UALR-Guest login screen and enter your e-mail address as your username and enter the password you received in your email you registered.

-7. UALR-Guest Wi-Fi access is limited access, filtered, and only for external Internet access.
+- UALR-Guest Wi-Fi access is limited access, filtered, and only for external Internet access.
 As a guest, if you require special network access, please use your own personal Wi-Fi hotspot or your personal cellular data plan as Wi-Fi tethered.
+UA Little Rock does not offer non-students or non-employees any other Wi-Fi or network access.

 View details instructions for UALR-Guest